potatowagon/copinicoos/README.md

 5. Enter Polling Interval.
 Entering nothing will use default of one poll every 30 mins.

 6. Enter offline product download retries.
 Entering nothing will use default of 24 retries.
-That is half a day's grace for the product to be online before moving on to the next product.
+That is half a day's grace (for default polling interval of 30 mins) for the product to be online before moving on to the next product.

 #### Resume download
 ![](img/i_mode_resume.gif)